triska/clpz/README.md

 ## Animations

-When studying Prolog and CLP(Z) constraints, it is often very useful to show *animations* of search processes.
+When studying Prolog and CLP(ℤ) constraints, it is often very useful to show *animations* of search processes.
 An instructional example:

 [**N-queens animation**](https://www.metalevel.at/queens/): This